OPPO DIGITAL SONICA STREAMING DAC

 Desiring to be similarly teleported to another era I put on Satch Plays Fats and “All That Meat And No Potatoes”, it was like being at the Cotton Club, Velma’s voice rich and lush a good counterpoint to Satchmo’s basso.
 The horns were presented as immediate and resonant and the clarinet interlude was honey sweet.

-Now seemed the time to return to low resolution sources (IE: Napster via Bluetooth) to get a real handle on the DAC’s capabilities, after all it is a lot less work to render high resolution tracks than low bit compressed tracks.
+Now seemed the time to return to low resolution sources (IE: Napster via Bluetooth) to get a real handle on the DAC’s capabilities, after all, it is a lot less work to render high resolution tracks than low bit compressed tracks.
 The first song was Phillip Phillips “Where We Came From”.
-The sound was a bit grainy especially during the choruses, not exactly harsh, but definitely brittle.
+The sound was a bit grainy, especially during the choruses, not exactly harsh, but definitely brittle.
 This played out further with “Rewind” by Stereophonics.

 On the other hand Regina Spektor’s “Braille” came across pretty well with just a tad of siblance.